ligurio/blog/_posts/2015-01-21-testing-of-ubuntu.md

 My name is Nicholas Skaggs and I'm a community manager for Ubuntu working at Canonical.
 I specifically focus on quality efforts and making sure Ubuntu is the best it can be.
-This involves working with a wonderful community of testers and developers to help release ubuntu images.
+This involves working with a wonderful community of testers and developers to help release Ubuntu images.
 I also work to encourage app developers to make sure there code is well tested.
 This involves helping educate and provide tools and documentation.
 Testing is a wonderful thing and can be an enjoyable experience rather